AdamSobieski/Argumentation/README.md

 ### Text Content
 `TextContent`, sketched below, harnesses new XML-based approaches to deliver abstract templating and other features for natural-language text strings.

-This data structure is based on [clipboarding](https://www.w3.org/TR/clipboard-apis/) and [data transfer](https://html.spec.whatwg.org/multipage/dnd.html#the-datatransfer-interface) concepts to allow text content to be made available in multiple formats, e.g., `text/plain`, multiple languages, e.g., `en`, and multiple styles, e.g., `MLA`.
+This data structure is inspired by [clipboarding](https://www.w3.org/TR/clipboard-apis/) and [data transfer](https://html.spec.whatwg.org/multipage/dnd.html#the-datatransfer-interface) concepts to allow text content to be made available in multiple formats, e.g., `text/plain`, multiple languages, e.g., `en`, and multiple styles, e.g., `MLA`.

 This data structure is a `KernelBasedObject`, meaning it receives a [Semantic Kernel](https://github.com/microsoft/semantic-kernel) `Kernel` in its `__init__()` function with which to access a number of artificial-intelligence services, e.g., a chat completion service.